FoinixFinance/Foinix/docs/faq.rst

 ================================================
 The Claim button is an extra option for those that wish to use it.
 It was a suggested and voted on by the users.

 All pools that have "auto-compounding" or "compound cake recursively" in their description are auto-compounding the profits.
-The BUNNY figure that appears on the Profit line is what you would receive at the moment you choose to Claim.
+The FOINIX figure that appears on the Profit line is what you would receive at the moment you choose to Claim.